zsppsz/zsppsz.github.io/index.md

 ## ABOUT ME

 I am currently a doctoral dgree student majoring in Computer Science and Technology at the Department of Computer Science and Technology in Tsinghua Universty.
+My supervisor is Dr. Jia Jia.

 My research interests include affective computing and human-computer speech interaction..